SUKI-O/utilities/README.md

 # utilities
- helper functions
+helper functions \n
-test test test
+test test test \n
+Note: this is for training purpose only. \n
+## Test
+- 1. Start
+- 2. Next